YoYoGa

 the noises in the unsocial media, I was trying to enjoy a peaceful

 summer evening here, deep in a book.
-Listening to Yo Yo Ma while sipping
+Listening to the cellist Yo Yo Ma weaving magic with his instrument, while sipping

 some potent potable.
 But all things blissful in life are fleeting, my